Which groups are eligible for incorporation?

 - providing medical treatment or attention or promoting the interests of people who suffer from a particular physical, mental or intellectual disability or condition;

-- establishing, carrying on or improving a community, social or cultural centre or promoting the interests of a local community;
+- establishing, carrying on or improving a community or promoting the interests of a local community;

 - conserving resources or preserving any part of the environmental, historical or cultural heritage of the State;

 - promoting the interests of students or staff of educational institutions;